greenplum-db/gpdb/src/backend/cdb/motion/README.ic-proxy.md

 - when receiver receives a packet, it will duplicate the packet and wait for the backend to consume the packet.
 After backend comsumed the packet, the receiver increases the value of unackRecvPkt.
-When the number of unackRecvPkt exceed the theshold: IC_PROXY_PACKET_INTERVAL_OF_ACK_MESSAGE, the receiver will send a ACK message to the sender.
+When the number of unackRecvPkt exceed the theshold: IC_PROXY_ACK_INTERVAL, the receiver will send a ACK message to the sender.
 - when the sender receives the ACK message, it decreases the value of unackSendPkt.
 When unackSendPkt is below the resume threshold, the sender can continue to read data from the backend.